 As a child, I wanted to feel heard, loved and understood.
 It is a basic fundamental need although not consistent in some families.
-As a counselor, I understand the challenges children and teens face and I am passionate about helping them find their voice.
+As a Licensed Associate Counselor, I understand the challenges children and teens face and I am passionate about helping them find their voice.
 Utilizing Play Therapy, I seek to understand and provide coping techniques to overcome life’s challenges while we play.
 Children and teens undergo changes in circumstances related to physical and emotional development, family changes, school challenges, communication with parents and trauma.
 I understand the importance of play throughout the life long development.
 I can help children and teens restore connections to themselves, the family unit and their friendships.